markdias/myai-notes/README.md

    - Toggle **Enable Claude (Anthropic)** in Settings
    - Enter your Claude API key (starts with `sk-ant-`)
    - Click "Save Key"
+   - In the Anthropic Console, enable **Browser access** for that key so it can be used from this web app

+   > **Note:** The app already sends the `anthropic-dangerous-direct-browser-access: true` header required for in-browser calls, following the [Claude API browser access guide](https://docs.claude.com/en/docs/intro/browser-access).
+Without the browser access toggle, requests will be blocked and result in a network error.

 3. **Configure Model Settings** (Optional):
    - Choose your preferred model (OpenAI or Claude)